 Cleaning and Storing Window Blinds

-Window blinds and ceiling fans are often two of the dustiest items in your house.
-Unless you are vigilant about giving them a good dusting every week or so, blinds and fan blades collect a build-up of dust, dirt, and airborne particles that settle down and collect yet more dust and dirt.
-If you are ready to do some spring cleaning, make blinds and fan blades your first point of attack.
-Getting those clean will not only do a lot to freshen up your rooms, but you will feel like you accomplished a lot in a very short amount of time.
+Window blinds and ceiling fans are often two of the dustiest items in your home.
+Unless you are vigilant about giving them a good dusting every week or so, blinds and fan blades tend to collect a build-up of dust, dirt, and airborne particles.
+If you are ready to get your home in order with a deep clean, making blinds and fan blades your first point of attack is a quick way to freshen up your space, and improve the overall air quality with minimal effort.

 Window Blinds Made of Cloth

-It’s probably not necessary to remove cloth blinds and run them through your washing machine.
-In fact, that might be very damaging to the blinds themselves.
+It is not necessary to remove cloth blinds and run them through your washing machine.
+This might be very damaging to the blinds themselves.
 The best way to clean window blinds made of cloth, such as roller blinds or Roman blinds, is to use a dry sponge.
 A dry sponge is made of rubber and can be used to remove dust and dirt from cloth.
 Simply rub the dry sponge over the blinds, making sure to get every square inch of fabric.
-If you encounter stains, try using some carpet shampoo or other dry foam cleaner to remove the stain.
+A lint roller that is used for animal fur on clothing is also another wonderful way to do a quick once over of your cloth blinds.
+If you encounter stains, try using carpet shampoo or other dry foam cleaner to remove the stain.

 Vertical blinds are usually made of cloth strips.
 You can use your dry sponge or a duster to wipe vertical blinds from top to bottom, never from bottom to top.